cython/cython/docs/src/tutorial/clibraries.rst

 entry points, one that is callable from normal Python code using the Python call semantics and Python objects as arguments, and one that is callable from C code with fast C semantics and without requiring intermediate argument conversion from or to Python types.
+Note that ``cpdef`` methods ensure that they can be appropriately overridden by Python methods even when they are called from Cython.
+This adds a tiny overhead compared to ``cdef`` methods.

 The following listing shows the complete implementation that uses ``cpdef`` methods where possible::